mariadb-corporation/mariadb/tx_sandbox/labs.md

 SELECT customer_nm,age FROM bookstore.Customers ORDER BY age LIMIT 1;
 ```

-The result should be somthing like this:
+The result should be something like this:

 ```
 +---------------+-----+